eco friendly community, eco friendly community Asheville, eco friendly houses, eco friendly homes Asheville NC

-Cohousing is a Danish development philosophy that focuses on community, shared amenities, and self-governance.
+Cohousing is a Danish development philosophy that focuses on community, shared amenities and self-governance.
 Cohousing developments are designed to encourage community inclusiveness.
-They often revisit their ideals and designs to accommodate the residents' needs and desires.
+They often revisit their ideals and designs to accomodate the residents' needs and desires.

-Garden Development is a planning strategy that has been used throughout history and resurfaced recently in the New Urbanist movement as an alternative to "cookie cutter" suburban sprawl.
-In Garden Developments, cottages face inward around a central courtyard.
+Garden development is a planning strategy that has been used throughout history and resurfaced recently in the New Urbanist movement as an alternative to "cookie cutter" suburban sprawl.
+In garden developments, cottages face inward around a central courtyard.
 Instead of an unnatural, perfectly symmetrical organization of homes, garden development relies on wandering walkways and soft edges.
 It utilizes front porches and lush landscaping.
-Garden Development creates a comfortable, intimate community and fosters social interaction.
+This development creates a comfortable, intimate community and fosters social interaction.